 Gingerbread Spice Substitutes

-The shells for these gingerbread spice macarons are infused with classic gingerbread spices of cinnamon, ginger, nutmeg and cloves.
-The first 3 spices are commonly found in most home spice racks because they are often used in a variety of recipes.
+Classic gingerbread spices are commonly made up of cinnamon, ginger, nutmeg and cloves.
+The first 3 spices are usually found in most home spice racks because they are often used in a variety of recipes.
 If you don't have them yet, it's worth investing in.
 However, if you would rather not buy a few bottles of spices that you might not use again, you can substitute all the spices in the recipe with an equal amount of a manufacturer's Gingerbread spice blend like the one I've linked below.
 Lastly, if you have all three spices except for cloves, you can also substitute it with allspice or cinnamon.

 How to Prepare Ingredients & Substitutions